 • Donate some or all of the collection to a modeler who is just starting out.
 This will insure that the equipment is displayed and continued to be enjoyed.

 • Sell the collection.
 This is perhaps the most difficult and time consuming thing to do.
 Please understand that some equipment in the collection may be of value but some will be very common and not have much (or any) residual value.
 There are various ways to proceed.
-A few are listed here in no particular order:
+A few are listed at the bottom of this webpage in no particular order.

 2) If the collection contains collectible brass locomotives or cars, consider using a consignment reseller for those items.
 Such resellers will charge a fee to assess the items and then list them on their website.
 When they sell they will keep a percentage of the sale price.
 You will need to ship the collection to the reseller for assessment and resale.
 You will receive funds when the individual items sell.